Nets Eyeing Tobias Harris-Kyrie Irving Duo if Unable to Land Kevin Durant

 He’s most recently played for the 76ers but is well-travelled, having played for five different franchises (Detroit, Milwaukee, L.A.
 Clippers, Philadelphia and Orlando) in eight seasons.

+NBA writer, Steve Kyler said on the Scoop B Radio Podcast. that he expected Harris to go back to the 76ers.

+“If the 76ers come correct with the money, I think he’ll be back there.
+If they don’t I think Tobias is going shopping.
+Think about all of the places that dude has has already been traded from.
+He got traded from Milwaukee to Orlando, from Orlando to Detroit, from Detroit to the Clippers and the Clippers to Philly and he’s not 28 yet.”

-As for the upside, he’s proven not to be a difficult personality to work with in the locker room and doesn’t demand a high usage rate to have an impact on the game.
+As for the upside, Harris has proven not to be a difficult personality to work with in the locker room and doesn’t demand a high usage rate to have an impact on the game.

+NBA free agents can officially begin negotiating agreements with teams at 6 p.m.
+ET Sunday, but can’t sign the deals until July 6.